-Robalo boats are equipped with a Yamaha Instrument Operation.
+Most Robalo boats are equipped with a Yamaha Instrument Operation.
 Please refer to the quick reference information at the end of this section for set up and usage instructions.
+For boats equipped with the Command Link Plus system, please see the component owner's manual for Command Link Plus provided by Yamaha.
 The fuel gauge indicates the approximate amount of fuel in your fuel tank.
 The reading is most accurate when your boat is operating at idle speed.
 Be aware that you should compare gauge readings with hours of use versus known fuel consumption because the gauge is only an approximate reading of the amount of fuel in your boat's tank.